AndersDeath/diary2/000-current.md

 # 21 November - Tuesday - Berlin - 418 day of immigration

 The day was extremely productive.
+We did a lot of things.